New Generation Movement: Controversies

 In the following weeks, several members of the movement have been arrested including the secretary of the leader, the director of Nalia group (founded by Abdulwehîd) and social media staff members.
 Some political parties outside the PUK and KDP condemned the arrests, including the Kurdistan Islamic Group (Komel) the Kurdistan Islamic Union (Yekgirtû), and The Freedom Movement of Kurdistan Society (Tevgera Azad).

 On 10 May 2019, four arrested members of the New Generation said Abdulwahîd ordered them to threaten Şadî Newzad.
 They also claimed that the Movement has two social media departments; one that administrates and manages the official social media pages, and the other that uses non-direct accounts and pages to attack political leaders.

 On the same day, Abdulwahîd reacted with stating that the Silêmanî Asayiş (which detained the party members and released their confessions) are to blame because they want to 'target and defame' the Movement.
 He added that 'When we took this path we knew that it is a difficult path.
 We also knew that changing a system or toppling a KDP and PUK establishment in Kurdistan is not easy'.
 He stated that 'We will continue and not give up'.

 On 16 May 2019, Shashwar Abdulwahîd was detained after appearing in a Sulaymaniyah court.

 Later, it was stated that Abdulwahîd had gone on a hunger strike, with his health 'unstable' by 22 May 2019.

 On 12 August 2025, Iraqi News Agency reported that Abdulwahid had been arrested in Sulaymaniyah.
-According to his sister, Sarwa, “a group affiliated with Bafel Talabani and Qubad Talabani, and in coordination with Masrur Barzani, kidnapped Abdulwahid without announcing his place of detention”.
+According to his sister, Sarwa, “a group affiliated with Bafel Talabani and Qubad Talabani, and in coordination with Masrour Barzani, kidnapped Abdulwahid without announcing his place of detention”.